 A 'Research and Development Cell' is in place for effective implementation of research and research ethics policy and has provided a broad and flexible framework to promote quality research.

-Various initiatives taken and their outcomes are as follows:

-1. RESEARCH FACILITIES AND UPGRADATION:

-- Post Graduate and Research Laboratories

-- Six state-of-the-art new Computing Laboratories

-- Centralized Research Facility:.

-- Some of the sophisticated instruments procured in the last few years are worth mentioning:

-- 1. Rich Library facilities and e-library facilities Research Supervisors:

-- 2. Research grants

-- 3. Seed Money:

-- 4. Seminars/conferences/workshops:

-- 5. Collaborations:

-- 6. Publications of Quality Research Articles

-- 7. Publications of Books and Chapters.

-- 8. Consultancy

-- 9. Intellectual Property Rights

-- 10. The prestigious annual Dr. S.S.
+Various initiatives taken and their outcomes are as follows: 1.
+RESEARCH FACILITIES AND UPGRADATION: Post Graduate and Research Laboratories Six state-of-the-art new Computing Laboratories Centralized Research Facility:.
+Some of the sophisticated instruments procured in the last few years are worth mentioning: 1.
+Rich Library facilities and e-library facilities Research Supervisors: 2.
+Research grants 3.
+Seed Money: 4.
+Seminars/conferences/workshops: 5.
+Collaborations: 6.
+Publications of Quality Research Articles7.
+Publications of Books and Chapters.
+8. Consultancy 9.
+Intellectual Property Rights 10.
+The prestigious annual Dr. S.S.
 Deshpande National Award constituted in the year 2011 to honor for outstanding research activities in the field of Chemistry is a measure to promote and encourage research environment.

-File Description Documents Upload the Minutes of the Governing Council/ Syndicate/Board of Management related to research promotion policy adoption View File Provide URL of policy document on promotion of research uploaded on the website https://collegeholkar.org/pdfs/forcriteri a/3111.pdf Any additional information View File
+File Description Documents Upload the Minutes of the Governing Council/ Syndicate/Board of Management related to research promotion policy adoption No File Uploaded Provide URL of policy document on promotion of research uploaded on the website Nil Any additional information No File Uploaded